 - Turning Data into Information: The Vital Role of Research in Improving Education explains how high-quality data can power meaningful research and includes examples of actionable research from around the country.

 - Improving Education Outcomes by Building Data-Driven Relationships breaks down what researchers and state leaders should discuss to develop an effective partnership.

 For even more resources on education research and evidence-based policymaking, see the Bipartisan Policy Center, the National Center for Research in Policy and Practice, and the Center for Education Policy Research.

-Want to Ensure Your Educators and Researchers Have Secure Access to the Data They Need?
+Ensuring Your Educators and Researchers Have Secure Access to the Data They Need